Our work at Boston Emergency Medical Services

 - continuing education.

 Within the Training Division, our Research, Training, and Quality Improvement team, conducts critical research designed to introduce new treatment protocols and technologies with the goal of advancing pre-hospital emergency medical care.
-Examples of research projects as well as clinical and training innovations include:
+We listed examples of research projects, as well as clinical and training innovations, below:

 CARDIAC ARREST REVIEW

 We’ve been studying cardiac arrest cases since 1993.
 Our research has led to advancements in medical care, and adds to the Cardiac Arrest Registry to Enhance Survival.